start-ups

 3. Culture

-• Mr. Culver states that, “Culture is all about people.”
-From my perspective that is mostly true, but there are other important dimensions of culture based on my experiences.
+• Mr. Culver states, “Culture is all about people.”
+From my perspective, that is mostly true, but there are other important dimensions of culture based on my experiences.

-• To me, the Cultural Identity of your company starts out as something aspirational, and later grows into the glue that bonds each and every member on your team.
-It helps bring out the best in everyone, including the camaraderie and support that comes from working with people who you like and trust.
+• To me, the Cultural Identity of your company starts out as something aspirational and later grows into the glue that bonds every member of your team.
+It helps bring out the best in everyone, including the camaraderie and support from working with people you like and trust.

 • There were two unexpected consequences of actively focusing on culture, which were:

-1. We quickly transformed into a High Performance Organization.
+1. We quickly transformed into a High-Performance Organization.
 Everyone pushed to continuously “raise the bar.”
-There was healthy competition between people, but each member of the team was there as a “safety net” for others.
-Having the team win was far more important that winning as an individual.
+There was healthy competition between people, but each team member was a “safety net” for others.
+Having the team win was far more important than winning as an individual.

 2. New Hires that were not a good fit recognized that very quickly and usually quit within the first 2-3 weeks.
-I only had to terminate one person during the probationary period who wasn’t a good fit.
+I only had to terminate one person who wasn’t a good fit during the probationary period.

 4. Having a Support System